BiswajitAich/url-trimmer/readme.md

 ## 📁 Directory Structure

 - auth-service-------> Simple authentication system using mongodb
-- nyhherra ----------> Frontend build with NextJs
+- nytherra ----------> Frontend build with NextJs
 - qr-code-composer->   Simple QR generator
 - trim-url------------> Backend for redirecting and analysing the visits